Skip to content

 massage therapy for ac joint strains

 An AC joint strain occurs when the acromioclavicular (AC) joint—the area where the clavicle meets the shoulder blade—is injured or overused.
 This type of injury can cause pain, swelling, and difficulty raising your arm.
-Massage therapy may be an effective treatment option for AC joint strains, as it can reduce inflammation and help to relieve tension in the affected area.
-Let’s take a closer look at how massage therapy helps with AC joint strains.
+Massage may be an effective treatment option for AC joint strains, as it can reduce inflammation and help to relieve tension in the affected area.
+Let’s take a closer look at how massage helps with AC joint strains.

 How Massage Helps With AC Joint Strains

-Massage therapy works by improving blood flow to the injured area and reducing tension in the muscles surrounding the injury.
+Massage works by improving blood flow to the injured area and reducing tension in the muscles surrounding the injury.
 The increased circulation helps to reduce swelling and inflammation, which can help reduce pain and improve mobility.
 It also helps stretch out tight muscles that may have developed due to the strain, which can further reduce pain and increase range of motion.